Shoushan (Kaohsiung): Caves

 The mountain and foothills contain a large number of caves, many of which are accessible.
 Four caves are open to the public during the dry season (November 1 to April 30) however a permit from the Shoushan National Nature Park management office is required for access.

 Notability

-Shoushan is the one of the mountains where Kaohsiung residents can see natural biological specimens within an hour's drive.
+Shoushan is one of the mountains where Kaohsiung residents can see natural biological specimens within an hour's drive.
 There is an extensive system of boardwalk hiking trails that circle the mountain.
 Hikers can enjoy tea at various tea stations sprinkled throughout the trails.
 Water is carried to the tea stations by hikers who bring it from a reverse osmosis station at the bottom.
 From the tea station at the top of the mountain, hikers can see views of the Taiwan Strait through the trees.

 The mountain is a reserve for Formosan rock macaques.
 Thousands of these monkeys reside on the mountain pestering hikers who have food with them.